Can the TV be fixed?

 It is conceivable that a TV screen can crack without having had any external blunt force applied to it.
 There have been rare cases where these strange cracks would mysteriously appear.
 The crack would have from three to several veins extending an inch or two (2.5 to 5 cm) from one single point, resembling a starburst, a cross, or spokes of a wheel.
 This kind of crack allegedly occurs without any external cause.
 The forums and blogs call them "spider cracks".

-As of yet there is no official information from any manufacturer about this phenomenon.
+As of the time of this writing, there has been no official information from any manufacturer about this phenomenon.
 Even though consumers claim that spider cracks happen on their own, it's a hard argument to prove to the manufacturer.
 The conspicuous central point in the appearance of the crack argues that a physical impact may have been the cause.
 Therefore, manufacturers will generally deduce that the damage was caused by physical abuse, and so the repair will not be covered under the manufacturer's warranty.
 Even so, it is still worth a service call because some companies will replace the panel or exchange the unit if it is still under manufacturer's warranty or an extended warranty contract, if a technician dutifully reports that the damage was not caused by abuse.
 The following paragraph gives a plausible, technical explanation for how a spider crack could be caused by a manufacturing defect.

 Cause of Spider Cracks